vvanpo/etiketfs/README.md

   Both forms of metadata can include derived properties that are read-only.
-  Examples of derived intrinic properties could be the file length (the number of bytes used by the file content), or any format-specific properties that are calculated based on the content.
+  Examples of derived intrinic properties could be the file length (the number of bytes used by the file content), or any number of format-specific properties that are calculated based on the content.
 Extrinsic derived properties could include the timestamp when the file was added to the system, last modified or last accessed, etc.

   Metadata values are typed, using a handful of scalar data types.
 The type determines the availability of filtering and sorting operations for a metadata